 What is GDEU?

-GDEU (Gestion des données sur l’effectif universitaire) is an enrolment data management system implemented by the Quebec Ministry of Education.
+GDEU (Gestion des données sur l’effectif universitaire) is an enrolment data management system implemented by the Quebec Ministry of Education (MES).
 It is primarily used to track student enrolment data within the Québec education network.
-This data is used to analyze retention and graduation rates, to forecast needs, to monitor new courses, programs and degrees, and to determine the allocation of operating funds and financial aid to universities.
+This data is used to analyze retention and graduation rates, to forecast needs, to monitor new courses, programs and degrees, and to determine the allocation of operating funds and financial aid to universities and students.

-All universities in Quebec are required by the Ministry to submit data regarding their students, activities (courses), and programs to GDEU.
-The submission of data to GDEU is based on a pre-established schedule determined by the Ministry.
-Once the Ministry has processed a submission, it is returned to McGill with a breakdown of records that were flagged as errors.
-The Government Reporting Unit (GRU) of Enrolment Services uses these weekly returns to follow up with various units and faculties ensuring that records are reviewed and corrected accordingly.
+All universities in Quebec are required by the MES to submit data regarding their students, activities (courses), and programs to GDEU.
+The submission of data to GDEU is based on a pre-established schedule determined by the MES.
+Once the MES has processed a submission, it is returned to McGill with a breakdown of records that were flagged as rejections.
+The Government Reporting Unit (GRU) of Enrolment Services uses these weekly returns to follow up with various units and faculties ensuring that records are reviewed and updated accordingly.

-Minimizing errors is imperative because records that are rejected by the government result in loss of funding for those students.
+Minimizing rejections is imperative because records that are rejected by the government result in loss of funding for those students and the University.
 The higher the number of rejections the greater the financial impact is for the University.